 Once you have your model, launch 3DS Max.
 It may take a bit, especially for slower computers.
 Once it does fully open, click on the square "Max" button on the very top left.
 Then click on the Import button.
 A window titled "Select File to Import" will pop up.
 Find your model and import it into the scene.
 If your model is in a format that is not supported by 3DS Max, search for a script to import it or use the program Noesis to convert it, if supported.

-For example purposes, I will be using Phil as a test rig.
+For example purposes, I will be using a generic human character as a test rig.
 Now you are ready for rescaling, rotating, and moving.
 If you have blue or green-ish hues with detailed patterns all over them, they are likely to be normal maps, which can be imported later on to give your character more detail.
-If you don't have these, there are online generators and tools to create them, either from your texture, or from baking the model in 3DS Max itself.
+If you don't have these, there are tools to create them and guides online, either from your texture, or from baking the model in a 3D software such as 3DS Max.

 Now to the left of 3DS Max, you should see the Scene Explorer.
 If not, click on Tools at the top left and then click "New Scene Explorer, and drag it to the left or the right depending on your preference.

 Select all your custom model/s (you can have more than one) and right click > Collapse All in the scene OR right click > convert > convert to mesh in the scene.
 If you see bones or anything other than the meshes (your characters model) in the current scene, delete those using the Del key after selecting them, so we can import the Smash Ultimate skeleton of the fighter you are importing over.
-Alternatively, if you need to edit the proportions, you could use this existing skeleton to re-proportionate the model and then do the Convert to Mesh/Collapse All trick as described before.
+Alternatively, if you need to edit the proportions, you could use this existing skeleton to re-proportion the model to more closely fit a character, and then Convert to Mesh/Collapse All as described before.